Did any of you catch a glimpse of these tang yuan on Mediacorp’s Channel 8 News a few days ago?

 These days, we also enjoy eating the tang yuan “dry”, with some sugar peanut mixture – like mua chee!

-This is a new recipe with super Q Q chewy dumpling skin.
-We really enjoy the dumpling skin, which tastes pretty much like mochi, so I am using a higher proportion of the skin.
+This is a new recipe with Q Q chewy dumpling skin.
+We really enjoy the dumpling skin, which tastes pretty much like mochi, so I am using a higher proportion of the skin to paste inside.
 You can also refer to an easier recipe I have used previously, and adjust the proportion accordingly.

 >> MORE TANG YUAN RECIPES: